alirezamika/flappybird-es/README.md

-# Learning to play Flappy Bird using Evolution Strategies
+# AI Learning to play Flappy Bird using Evolution Strategies

 This agent uses Evolutional Strategies and deep learning models to master the Flappy Bird game.